civican/legisinfo/42-1/bills/C-37/bill_text.md

   **(3)** An application for an exemption under subsection (1) that would allow certain activities to continue to take place at a supervised consumption site shall include any update to the information provided to the Minister since the previous exemption was granted, including any information related to the public health impacts of the activities at the site.

   **(4)** The Minister may give notice, in the form and manner determined by the Minister, of any application for an exemption under subsection (1).
-The notice  shall indicate the period of time — not to exceed 90 days — in which members of the public may provide the Minister with comments.
+The notice  shall indicate the period of time — not less than 45 days or more than 90 days — in which members of the public may provide the Minister with comments.

   **(5)** After making a decision under subsection (1), the Minister shall, in writing, make the decision public and, if the decision is a refusal, include the reasons for it.

+### Section 56.2

+A person who is responsible for the direct supervision, at a supervised consumption site, of the consumption of controlled substances, may offer a person using the site alternative pharmaceutical therapy before that person consumes a controlled substance that is obtained in a manner not authorized under this Act.

 ### Section 43